 Some bleeding may occur after a shave excision.
 If this happens, press on the wound firmly with a sterile bandage or dressing for 20 to 30 minutes.
 Contact your doctor if it bleeds for more than 30 minutes.

 You can also expect some scarring to develop at the excision site.
 You may be able to lighten the appearance of your scar by applying:

 - topical silicone gel or silicone gel sheets

 - petroleum-based ointments

-Infection is rare.
-Call your doctor if you notice signs of an infection.
-These may include:
+Infection is rare but can occur.
+Call your doctor if you notice any of the following symptoms of infection:

 - extreme tenderness

 - swelling or increasing redness

 Sometimes tumors or growths come back after a shave excision.
 Call your doctor if you suspect your growth is returning.